 What services are offered at the Counseling Center?

-The Center provides counseling for all students free of charge.
 The Center also host several psychoeducational training each semester.
 The Center works with other departments on campus to develop relevant trainings and outreach for your student to move them towards holistic health.

 The Counseling Center also provides various group counseling opportunities.
 These are arranged based on need and availability of staff.